whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/A Life Spent Helping Others Understand ADHD Online.md

 To that end, in [one of her most popular videos](https://www.youtube.com/watch?v=XbyN8REIhMk), she talks about relationships and how people with A.D.H.D. may experience situations like becoming bored with a partner: “Getting involved with the nearest available human of the desired gender because they’re there and you’re bored?
 I’m pretty sure this is how Tinder works.”

-Chloe fetching Ms. McCabe her medicine.Credit...Jovelle Tamayo for The New York Times
+Chloe fetching Ms. McCabe her medicine.Credit…Jovelle Tamayo for The New York Times

 Ms. McCabe thinks a lot about communication and word choice.
 Most of her videos open with the greeting “Hello, Brains.”